Bike Ownership & Bike Insurance Transfer Process

 Bike Ownership Transfer Fees in India

 Once you submit all the documents mentioned above to the RTO officer, they will verify all the details and put the signature on the ownership transfer application.
-You must pay a nominal fee to the respective authority, who will provide you with the acknowledgement slip.
+You must pay a nominal fee to the respective authority, who will provide you with the acknowledgment slip.

 Here is a table showing the standard applicable charges for transferring bike ownership: